assassinliujie/hololive_members_notification/README.md

 ---

-# Live Stream Notification Application
+# hololive members live stream notification

 This application is designed to notify users about live streams.
 Please follow the steps below to configure and run the application.